In This Article

 Yellow foods contain more calories and/or fewer nutrients per serving.
 This means they are more calorie-dense and less nutrient-dense than Noom’s green foods.

 Compared to red foods, they don’t add as many calories to your diet.
-Many foods from this list are also rich in protein, which can help you feel satiated for extended periods.
+Many foods from this list are also protein-rich, which can help you feel satiated for extended periods.

 Noom recommends eating them in moderate amounts.1